gstanden/orabuntu-lxc/README.md

 including support for any two separate user-selectable IP subnet ranges, and 2 user-selectable domain names, and much more.
 One network, for example the "seed" network can also be used as an out-of-band maintenance network, and the other network used for production containers.

 With the replicated and constantly updated LXC containerized DNS/DHCP solution, GRE-connected hosts (such as developer laptops) can be disconnected from the network and still have full DNS/DHCP lookup services for any containers stored locally on the developer laptop.
 Plus, containers that are added by the developer after detachment from the Orabuntu-LXC network will be added to the local copy of the LXC containerized DNS/DHCP.

+**Note**: I haven't done any work recently with the "Amazon Cloud" part of the project, and currently only support LXC networks spanned across Ubuntu 16.04 EC2 containers.
+Nothing has been done yet implementing the LXD Cluster features across Amazon EC2 instances.
+Support for Orabuntu-LXC deployed LXD clusters on Amazon EC2 is on the roadmap, but not the immediate roadmap.

 #  More Detailed: Install Orabuntu-LXC v6.13.25.x-beta AMIDE